MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in] *strBuffer*
+*strBuffer*<br/>
- A buffer of text.
+[in] A buffer of text.

- [in] *lpszTag*
+*lpszTag*<br/>
- The name of a pair of opening and closing XML tags.
+[in] The name of a pair of opening and closing XML tags.

- [out] *strTag*
+*strTag*<br/>
- When this method returns, the *strTag* parameter contains the text that is between the opening and closing XML tags that are named by the *lpszTag* parameter.
+[out] When this method returns, the *strTag* parameter contains the text that is between the opening and closing XML tags that are named by the *lpszTag* parameter.
 Any leading or trailing whitespace is trimmed from the result.

- [in] *bIsCharsList*
+*bIsCharsList*<br/>
- TRUE to convert symbols for escape characters in the *strTag* parameter into actual escape characters; FALSE not to perform the conversion.The default value is FALSE.
+[in] TRUE to convert symbols for escape characters in the *strTag* parameter into actual escape characters; FALSE not to perform the conversion.The default value is FALSE.
 For more information, see Remarks.

 ### Return Value
  TRUE if this method is successful; otherwise, FALSE.